 All students receiving federal and/or state aid must meet all eligibility requirements.
 In particular, students must have all high school and post-secondary transcripts on file at MCC.
 Furthermore, all students must maintain satisfactory academic progress (SAP) in order to receive aid for which they have been deemed financially eligible.
-These specific guidelines and regulations are listed in the Financial Assistance Handbook and in the Academic Policies and Information section of this Catalog.
-(See SAP for Financial Aid.)
+These specific guidelines and regulations are listed in the Financial Assistance Handbook and in the Academic Policies and Information section of this Catalog (See SAP for Financial Aid.).

-Financial aid files are not complete until the student receives an MCC Award Letter.
-Students must have a completed financial aid file and an MCC Award Letter before registration day or be prepared to pay tuition and fees.
-For financial to be guaranteed for the term, a student should have files completed as follows: for Fall Semester - by July 1; for Spring Semester - by November 1; for Summer Term - by April 1.
+Financial aid files are not complete until the student receives a MCC Award Letter.
+Students must have a completed financial aid file and a MCC Award Letter before registration day or be prepared to pay tuition and fees.
+For financial aid to be guaranteed for the term, a student should have files completed as follows: by July 1 for Fall Semester; by November 1 for Spring Semester; or by April 1 for Summer Session.

-VETERAN INFORMATION.
-MCC is approved by the North Carolina State Approving Agency for the enrollment of persons eligible for educational assistance benefits from the U.S. Department of Veteran Affairs (VA).
+VETERAN INFORMATION: MCC is approved by the North Carolina State Approving Agency for the enrollment of persons eligible for educational assistance benefits from the U.S. Department of Veteran Affairs (VA).
 Entitled veterans, eligible spouses and dependent children who have been fully accepted and have registered for classes may be certified to the U.S. DVA Regional Office as enrolled and in pursuit of an approved program of education.